Mathias-gt/ale.aos/README.md

-# Alcatel-Lucent Enterprise AOS Collectiontest
+# Alcatel-Lucent Enterprise AOS Collection

 The Ansible Alcatel-Lucent Enterprise AOS collection includes a variety of Ansible content to help automate the management of Alcatel-Lucent Enterprise AOS network appliances.